Kaiki2024/DataProject_SQL_Enrique/README.md

 --pregunta 56:
 SELECT a."first_name" AS "Nombre",
        a."last_name" AS "Apellido"
 FROM actor AS a
+WHERE NOT EXISTS (
+    SELECT 1
-INNER JOIN film_actor AS fa
+    FROM film_actor AS fa
-ON a."actor_id" = fa."actor_id"
-INNER JOIN film AS f
-ON fa."film_id" = f."film_id"
+    INNER JOIN film AS f ON fa."film_id" = f."film_id"
-INNER JOIN film_category AS fc
-ON f."film_id" = fc."film_id"
+    INNER JOIN film_category AS fc ON f."film_id" = fc."film_id"
-INNER JOIN category AS c
-ON fc."category_id" = c."category_id"
+    INNER JOIN category AS c ON fc."category_id" = c."category_id"
-WHERE c."name" <> 'Music'
+    WHERE a."actor_id" = fa."actor_id" AND c."name" = 'Music'
+)
 GROUP BY a."first_name", a."last_name"
 ORDER BY a."last_name" ASC;